 Franklin-Gordon Wild Rivers National Park

-Directions - Located about three hours north west of Hobart, take the Brooker Hwy north and follow the signs for New Norfolk.
+Directions - Nelson Falls is located about three hours north west of Hobart along Lyell Highway.
+Take Brooker Highway north and follow the signs for New Norfolk.
 Cross the River Derwent at New Norfolk and then follow the Lyell Highway north west all the way to Derwent Bridge.
-Nelson Falls is located just under an hour west along the highway with ample parking available.
+Nelson Falls is well signed and located just under an hour west of Derwent Bridge with a small car park on the northern side of the highway.

 Finding a relatively safe spot on the edge of the highway, we gathered up our things and being a waterfall, I grabbed out the tripod to get some long exposure shots.
 As with most of these hikes that start along the edge of a road, the entrance spot into the forest doesn't look very appealing with a small grassed area and a toilet block carved into the landscape.
 Once you cross the bridge and pass the information board then it all changes and you enter a world of temperate rainforest, babbling brooks and fabulous fungi.
 With so many cars in the car park, I was slightly worried about having people in every shot and then having no space at the end for my tripod but for the most part I was lucky to have the trail relatively free from oddly clothed humans and could just concentrate on the scenery.
 It's a gentle uphill all the way to the main falls but it just feels like a flat path as you make your way along the edge of the Nelson River.
 To the right I was interested in the shapes and look of some mallee style vegetation that provided a mess of thin trunks against a bright backdrop.